 The 13 Most Common Occupational Therapy Settings

-If you’re new to discovering the awesome career path of occupational therapy and are curious about all of the different occupational therapy settings you can work in, look no further.
+If you’re new to discovering the awesome career path of occupational therapy and you are curious about all of the different occupational therapy settings you can work in, look no further.

-There are so many settings to choose from, whether it’s providing occupational therapy services in a hospital, rehab facility, clinic, school, in the patient’s own home, and more.
+There are so many settings to choose from, whether it’s providing occupational therapy services in a hospital, rehab facility, clinic, school, in the patient’s own home, and much more.

 In this article, we’ll be diving into the main OT settings that you can work in as an OT practitioner to assist patients in “living their best lives” and help improve their ability to perform their preferred activities and function as independently as possible.

 So without further ado, here the top occupational therapy settings, ranging from pediatrics to adults.

 Adult Occupational Therapy Settings

 If you’re interested in working with adults of all ages, there are a plethora of settings to choose from.
 Occupational therapists working with adults deal with the various challenges of adult life.
 Adults who use the services of an occupational therapist are those who are generally going through a major life change from illness or disability.